Ammonium sulfate: Preparation

 Ammonium sulfate occurs naturally as the rare mineral mascagnite in volcanic fumaroles and due to coal fires on some dumps.

+Ammonium sulfate is a byproduct in the production of methyl methacrylate.

 Properties

-Ammonium sulfate becomes ferroelectric at temperatures below –49.5 °C. At room temperature it crystallises in the orthorhombic system, with cell sizes of a = 7.729 Å, b = 10.560 Å, c = 5.951 Å. When chilled into the ferrorelectric state, the symmetry of the crystal changes to space group Pna21.
+Ammonium sulfate becomes ferroelectric at temperatures below −49.5 °C. At room temperature it crystallises in the orthorhombic system, with cell sizes of a = 7.729 Å, b = 10.560 Å, c = 5.951 Å. When chilled into the ferrorelectric state, the symmetry of the crystal changes to space group Pna21.

 Reactions

 Ammonium sulfate decomposes upon heating above 250 °C, first forming ammonium bisulfate.
 Heating at higher temperatures results in decomposition into ammonia, nitrogen, sulfur dioxide, and water.